realbensmith/rfm-analysis/README.md

-# RFM Customer Segmentation Analysis
+# RFM Entity Segmentation Analysis

-This repository contains a Python script that performs RFM (Recency, Frequency, Monetary) analysis on customer data extracted from a sales database.
-The script calculates RFM scores, segments customers, and visualizes the distribution of customer segments.
+This repository contains a Python script that performs RFM (Recency, Frequency, Monetary) analysis on any dataset with an identifiable entity.
+The script calculates RFM scores, segments the entities, and visualizes the distribution of these segments.

 ## Table of Contents
 - [Overview](#overview)